-If you’re thinking about getting married, there can be a lot of legal documents and implications that come with saying “I do.”
-Besides having to sign the marriage license, it may be worth considering signing a prenup too.
+If you’re thinking about getting married, there can be a lot of legal documents and implications that come with saying, “I do.”
+Besides signing the marriage license, it may be worth considering signing a prenup too.

 A prenup, or prenuptial agreement, is a document you can create to plan how you and your spouse will handle premarital assets.
 The contract protects your interests if the marriage ends in divorce.

 Comprehensive prenuptial agreements have the power to cover a wide variety of different issues.
-They can include topics such as the division of property, spousal support, and estate planning.
+They can include topics such as property division, spousal support, and estate planning.
 But there are limitations to what the premarital contract can include, such as child custody and child support.

 When writing the document with your spouse, there can be a lot of ground to cover.
-You may not know what to include in a prenuptial agreement, so here are ten things you should ask for to get you started:
+If you are a woman considering a prenup, there are several key provisions that you should ask for to get you started:

-When writing your prenup, you should discuss which of your assets will be separate or community property with your spouse.
-These terms can also be known as premarital and marital property in other jurisdictions.
+When writing your prenup, discuss which assets will be separate or community property with your spouse.
+In other jurisdictions, these terms can also be known as separate and marital property.

-The court defines assets that a spouse acquires before marriage as separate property.
-Assets acquired after the marriage is community property.
+The court defines assets a spouse acquires before marriage as separate (premarital) property.
+Assets acquired after the marriage are community property.
 An agreement between you and your spouse on which property belongs in which category will avoid unwanted surprises in a divorce.

 For example, you may have owned a house before getting married.
 But suppose your spouse provided financial help in renovating the property, which increased its value.
 Unless you specify the house as separate property in the prenup, the judge will consider it marital property in court.
-In this scenario, you may end up losing ownership of the house in the divorce.
+In this scenario, you may lose ownership of the house in the divorce.

-You can protect anything you’ve created, including business ideas, music, films, photography, art, and much more.
-Whatever project you’re working on, you can protect it with a prenup.
+You can protect anything you’ve created, including business ideas, music, films, photography, art, etc. Whatever project you’re working on, you can protect it with a prenup.

-You can specify that the asset and any future profits generated by it remain yours in the event of a divorce.
-If you’ve contributed ideas to your spouse’s project, you can ensure you receive financial compensation if they become successful from it.
+You can specify that the asset and any future profits it generates remain yours in the event of a divorce.
+If you’ve contributed ideas to your spouse’s project, you can ensure you receive financial compensation if they succeed.

-All you need to do is add the necessary wording in the agreement.
+All you need to do is add the necessary wording to the agreement.
 You can get an attorney to help you with this if required.

 Most people see pets as family members in their households.
 Yet, the law considers pets as property.
 Unfortunately, this means they are subject to the laws of your state during a divorce.

-It’s a good idea to have a formal agreement on who gets custody of a pet when you create your prenuptial agreement.
+It’s a good idea to formally agree on who gets custody of a pet when you create your prenuptial agreement.
 Otherwise, you may be in for a drawn-out pet custody battle that could become costly.

-If you want to avoid this outcome, you should have this conversation as early as possible before getting married and ideally before adopting a pet.
+To avoid this outcome, you should have this conversation as early as possible before getting married and, ideally, before adopting a pet.

 Gifts & Heirlooms